Tahiti, French Polynesia

 On the coast in front, come to us à mind images of its large and bulky tubes.

-And, in the extension of the imaginary, the handwriting of "tahitian moon" Both of you Porn for Pyros, in which New York vocalist Perry farrel who moved to Los Angeles, in the 80s, to make a living from surfing, sings of a maritime misadventure that happened to him in these parts:
+And, in the extension of the imaginary, the handwriting of "tahitian moon" of Porn for Pyros, in which New York vocalist Perry farrel who moved to Los Angeles, in the 80s, to make a living from surfing, sings of a maritime misadventure that happened to him in these parts:

 "I don't know if I'll make it home tonight, but I Know I can swim under the Tahitian Moon”.